mojibiz/pinyin_bopomofo_converter_page/README.md

 <h2>Pinyin to Bopomofo Converter</h2>
 Welcome to the Pinyin to Bopomofo Converter project!
-This web application allows users to easily convert Pinyin text with tone marks into Bopomofo, a phonetic system used in Mandarin Chinese.
+This web application allows users to easily convert Pinyin text with tone marks into Bopomofo, a phonetic system used in Taiwan.
 <br><br>